 Contact Project Manager Louis Dangelo Jr., MCHES® to learn more about how you can participate.

 Health Teachers in Grades 9–12

-Look to your pacer guide to ensure you integrate Reducing the Risk curriculum for all 9th graders.
-Remember, HOPE Buffalo can support you in your activities to implement Sessions 7 and 8, and to take your class on the visit to a local healthcare provider or make sure the HOPE Buffalo supported Mobile Health van is at your school for Session 9.
-You can also refer to Be Proud!
-Be Responsible!
-Be Protective! which emphasizes the role of maternal protectiveness in motivating adolescents to make healthy sexual decisions and decrease risky sexual behavior.
+Look to your pacer guide to ensure you integrate Reducing the Risk program for all high school health students.
+Remember, HOPE Buffalo can support you in your activities to implement Sessions 7 and 8, and to take your class on a visit to a local healthcare provider or make sure the HOPE Buffalo supported Mobile Health van is at your school for Session 9.

-As a member of the Buffalo community, I commit to the aspirations of the HOPE Buffalo initiative to reduce teen pregnancy.
-Collectively, we can create a sense of purpose and hope for our youth and build a promising future for the City of Buffalo!
+As a member of the Buffalo community, I commit to the aspirations of the HOPE Buffalo initiative to help our teens grow into the adults they want to be.
+Collectively, we can build a promising future for the City of Buffalo!